 The coast of Somalia has fringing coral reefs in the Bajuni Archipelago and patches of coral reefs along the Gulf of Aden coastline.
 The types of corals include Porites, Acropora and Stylophora pistillata.
 Others include Millepora, soft corals, Rhodactis rhodostoma, Pocillopora damicornis, Galaxea astreata, Goniastrea retiformis, Lobophyllia sp, Tubastrea micranthus and T. Aurea.
 Coral reefs are widely distributed along the Indian Ocean coastline between Adale and the Somalia-Kenya border.
 Coral communities are well developed consisting of 27 genera and 63 species.
 The main threats to coral reefs are the use of destructive fishing practices, over-fishing, global warming, and smothering due to sedimentation and pollution.
 Somalia has six mangrove species consisting of Avicennia marina, Bruguiera gymnorrhiza, Ceriops tagal, Lumnitzera racemosa, Rhizophora mucronata, Sonneratia alba.
 Most of the mangroves in Somalia are found along the southwest coast although isolated pockets of Avicennia marina grow on the northern coast behind sand spits and along the Gulf of Aden.
-The main threats to an extensive area along the southern coast from Adale to Ras Chiamboni and few beds along the North coast.
+The main threats to mangroves are coastal erosion, over-exploitation and flooding.
+Seagrass beds in Somalia are limited to an extensive area along the southern coast from Adale to Ras Chiamboni and few beds along the North coast.
 Thalassodendron beds cover large areas of the shallow continental shelf.
 In the Bajuni Archipelago, seagrasses form carpets of small Thalassodendron and Syringodium.
 The main threats to seagrass include destructive fishing practices and smothering due to siltation.